Cost of Living in Wellington Florida: Complete 2026 Breakdown

 - Portability: Transfer accumulated savings to a new Florida home

-Florida remains the most expensive state for homeowners insurance, but recent reforms are delivering meaningful relief.
-In early 2026, Governor DeSantis announced significant rate reductions for Palm Beach County homeowners.
+Florida remains the most expensive state for homeowners insurance — but recent reforms are delivering meaningful relief.
+In early 2026, Palm Beach County homeowners saw significant rate reductions.

 - Statewide Florida Average: $7,136–$10,384/year